Skip to content

 Chromosome Analysis

 All people carry mutations for disorders that are inherited in an autosomal recessive manner.
 If a sperm donor is known to carry a mutation for one or more inherited disorders, this information is made available to all clients on the donor’s Genetic Test Summary (GTS).
-The donors’ offspring are not at risk to be affected with those conditions unless their biological mothers also carry mutations for the same condition.
+The donors’ offspring are not at risk to be affected with those conditions unless their biological mothers also carry mutations for the same condition, or if a new mutation occurs in the offspring by chance.

 We strongly recommend that all recipients discuss their donor’s Genetic Test Summary with their healthcare providers prior to using that donor’s vials, in order to determine if the donor’s results are suitable for their personal reproductive plans.

-PLEASE NOTE: A normal or negative result indicates that the test did not detect any clinically significant genetic mutations or abnormalities for those specific conditions.
-Genetic testing can reduce the chance for specific inherited conditions in a donor’s offspring but it cannot eliminate the risks for those specific disorders or other untested conditions.
+Please Note: Genetic testing can reduce the chance for specific inherited conditions in a donor’s offspring but it cannot eliminate the risks for those disorders or other untested conditions.
 In addition, there is always a 3 to 4% chance to have a child with a medical issue, regardless of the screening performed.

 Genetic tests and technologies are continuously being developed and improved.
 These new developments may lead to changes in the genetic testing that we perform on our sperm donor applicants.
 In most cases when we add new genetic tests to our screening process, the tests are performed on new donor applicants.
 The new tests are not performed on retired donors.
 Therefore, not every donor who has vials available for purchase has had exactly the same genetic testing.

-7. How can I find out what genetic tests were performed on the donors in which I am interested?
+9. How can I find out what genetic tests were performed on a donor?

-A Genetic Test Summary tells you which specific tests were performed on a donor and the results of those tests.
-You can learn more about the information on a GTS here or by contacting one of our genetic counselors.
-Our genetic counselors are available to discuss the tests performed on your donor as well as the test limitations and additional testing options that you may want to consider.
-For more information please contact the Genetics Department at 877-743-6384.
+Every donor has a Genetic Test Summary available as a free donor information item.
+The Genetic Test Summary is a report that tells you which genetic tests were performed on a specific donor and the results of those tests.
+To learn more about the information on a Genetic Test Summary call our Genetics Department at 877-743-6384.
+Our Reproductive Genetics Specialists are available to discuss the tests performed on a donor as well as the test limitations and additional testing options that may be considered.

 It is not possible to test anyone for all possible genetic diseases.
 There are thousands of inherited disorders, and the causes of many of these conditions are currently unknown.

-9. Can I request that my donor be tested for other genetic conditions?
+11. Can I request that a donor be tested for other genetic conditions?

 Special requests for genetic testing are accommodated whenever possible.
 If you have a family history or carry a mutation for a particular condition and there is a medical risk to your offspring, we will contact your donor and determine if he is available for additional testing.
 For more information, please contact the Genetics Department at 877-743-6384.
 Please see our Special Testing Information Sheet for more details.

-10. Should I inform California Cryobank if I have a family history of a particular genetic disorder?
+12. Should I inform California Cryobank if I have a family history of a genetic disorder?

 Yes!
 In some cases, if you have a personal or family history of a genetic condition, the genetic testing performed on our donors may not be sufficient for your pregnancy.
 Special testing may be available on your donor of interest.
 If you have a positive genetic test result or a family history of a genetic disease, please contact our Genetics Department at 877-743-6384 to obtain information about special testing options that may be available for your situation.

-11. Can genetic testing eliminate the risk for birth defects?
+13. Can genetic testing eliminate the risk for birth defects and other health issues?

-No. While it is not possible to test any one person for every genetic disorder, genetic testing is performed on our donor applicants for numerous genetic disorders.
-The genetic testing helps to identify risks or reduce the risk for specific disorders in the donors' offspring but cannot eliminate the risks.
+While it is not possible to test any one person for every genetic disorder, genetic testing is performed on our donor applicants for numerous disorders inherited in a recessive manner.
+The genetic testing helps to identify risks or reduce the risk for specific disorders in the donors' offspring but cannot eliminate these risks.

 Your Cart